 You may also need to consider your TV’s weight and height into consideration; else, the installation can be unsafe.

 - Using a screwless TV wall mount (temporary TV mount)

 Most flat-screen TVs can be hung in less time than they take to unpack.
 It’s made out of two aircraft-grade metal brackets that interlock.
 One bracket mounts to the back of the TV, while the other mounts to the wall.
 A 1″ clearance from the wall allows simple access and space for wires and cables once mounted.
 To prevent wall damage, the wall track features a foam backing.
 All that’s left are microscopic pinholes that may be readily covered up once they’ve been removed.

 - Brick Clamps

-For quite a period of time, people used brick clamps as a means to hang things off a brick wall without damaging it.
+For quite a period of time, people used brick clamps as a means to mount a TV without drilling into the wall.
 Therefore, you may want to think about using them for your issue as a fix.

 You’ll need to calculate the mortar’s depth and then buy clips that will fit with that.
-Find out the height, which you want your TV to be hanged.
+Find out the height, which you want your TV to be hung.